aselhassani/delivery-service/README.md

    - Delivery time slots are displayed based on the selected mode.

 2. **Reserve Delivery Time Slot**
-   - Clients can reserve specific time slots.
+   - Clients can reserve specific time slots:
-   - Features include:
      - Marking a slot as reserved.
      - Setting order delivery status to "SCHEDULED."
      - Publishing a delivery event when a slot is reserved.